zmunro/Durt/README.md

 	Durt

 ### Problem statement
-	It can be hard to grow and manage your garden if you don't know much about plants.
+	It can be hard to grow and manage your garden if you don't know much about plants :(

 ### Solving the problem
 	We provide you with information pertaining to the plants you grow (information about the plant, when